jbloomlab/seqneut-pipeline/README.md

 However, if there are any QC failures that will keep it from running to completion.
 You will then need to manually look at the results, identify the problem (typically problematic barcodes or samples / wells), and decide how to fix the problem by using the YAML configuration file to exclude problematic barcodes / samples.

-For the processing of counts to fraction infectivity, the file `./results/plates/qc_process_counts_summary.txt` will summarize the QC failures and tell you which HTML notebooks to look at for details.
+For the processing of counts to fraction infectivity (`process_counts`), the file `./results/plates/qc_process_counts_summary.txt` will summarize the QC failures and tell you which HTML notebooks to look at for details.
 You then need to address these QC failures by doing one of the following:

  - Removing the offending barcodes by adding them to `barcodes_to_drop` for that plate.
 (If the barcode is missing in all plates, you might remove from `viral_barcodes` or `neut_standard_sets`.)